 - 3. Add a new .c file 'cond_ex.c' to Source Group 1.
-Copy and paste the cond_ex.c code from D2L file to this project file. - 4.
-Prior to building the project, in the main menu select Project >> Options for 'Target...' (or button).
+Copy and paste the cond_ex.c code from D2L file to this project file. - Prior to building the project, in the main menu select Project >> Options for 'Target...' (or button).
 Click on the C/C++ tab.
-In the "Optimization" drop-down box, select Level 0 (-O0) and click OK. - 5.
-Build the project and enter debug mode.
+In the "Optimization" drop-down box, select Level 0 (-O0) and click OK.

+- 5. Build the project and enter debug mode.
 Place a breakpoint after "int main(void) {".
 Expand the "xPSR" register in the "Registers" Window. - 6.
 Reset and run the code.
 Your code will halt at the breakpoint.
 From this point, step through the code to see the conditional code generated by the ARM Compiler.
 This level of optimization employs the 's' suffix technique.
 Open the Performance Analyzer and note the total execution time of the .c code and entire application with the base -O0 optimization.
 (60.880us).
-See Figure 19. - 7.
-Then exit the Debug mode.
-Take out the breakpoint from the code.
-In the main menu, once again select Project >> Options for 'Target...' (or drop-down box, select Level 3(-O3).
-Underneath the optimization drop-down, there is a checkbox titled "Optimize for Time".
-Check this option to enable time optimization and click OK.
+See Figure 19.